aikudinov/avo-pdf-itext/README.md

 No modifications are made to the iText library files in this solution.

 The actions in the VBO mainly consist of coded functions where example code from the iText knowledge base is the basis.
+Code language used is C#.

 In addition to the iText library files you will also need BouncyCastle.Crypto.dll for the iText lib file to work.